Krishna Shah: Stage

 Shah began his life in the entertainment business by writing and directing stage plays, internationally.
 As Artistic Director of the Indian National Theatre, he mounted Rabindranath Tagore's 1910 King of the Dark Chamber in New York City in 1961.
 Later that year, Shah and Dark Chamber were brought to the South African theatre scene by the black professional group Union Artists.
 In 1962, Dark Chamber opened in Durban before playing at the University of the Witwatersrand's Great Hall.
 Shah was then honored with a theatre company created in his name (the Shah Theatre Academy), while Professor Dennis Schauffer of the University of Durban-Westville would later write a scholarly paper titled "In the Shadow of the Shah" which explained in detail Shah's contribution to South Africa's cultural enlightenment.

 In 1963, Krishna Shah directed the three act Sponono, which he'd co-written with South African author and anti-apartheid activist Alan Paton.
 It was Shah's idea to convert three of Paton's preexisting short stories into a stage play.
 Shah and Paton worked together on the script, and Union Artists were tapped for actors and other contributions.
 Sponono debuted 12 December 1962 at ML Sultan Theatre, Durban, then travelled to Sea Point, Johannesburg, and on to Pietermaritzburg's Lotus Hall in March 1963.
 Cape Times critic Ivor Jones said the play was an "exciting dramatic contrivance (that) drew a packed multi-racial audience to its opening night" while Tony Williams Short of The Argus noted the play's "universal theme" as being "a profound study of the subtleties and depths of forgiveness."

-In 1964, Shah and Paton took Sponono to the Cort Theatre on Broadway, via US stage producer Mary Frank.
+In 1964, Shah and Paton took Sponono to the Cort Theatre on Broadway, a well-considered venue renamed in 2022 to The James Earl Jones Theatre.
+At the Cort, US stage producer Mary Frank took control of Sponono.
 The play had many internal difficulties.
 Frank fired Shah shortly before opening night and proceeded to change pivotal aspects of the play.
 Shah vehemently protested these changes, stating that the play had seen success in South Africa and that the changes Frank was making would destroy the meaning and presentation.
 Shah was subsequently forbidden to be near the play's cast or production, with Frank citing Shah as being "ill" for a cover story.

 The play closed prematurely.
 Quite unlike its South African run, Sponono on Broadway was indeed a critical and financial failure.
 As the play was dying, Frank ran a confrontational and confusing ad in the New York Times, lambasting the city's "Negroes and liberals" for not attending the show, while crediting the play completely to Shah and Paton as their work, alone.
 It was twenty years before Frank would produce her next and final play, while Krishna Shah would abandon the world of theatre to explore film and television.
 Paton himself expressed regret at the "tragic" occurrences due to Frank's interference, saying, "I now wish, of course, that we had not presented the play on Broadway."